isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The concurrency/parallelism rules in this document are designed with three goals in mind:

-* To help you write code that is amenable to being used in a threaded environment
+* To help in writing code that is amenable to being used in a threaded environment
 * To show clean, safe ways to use the threading primitives offered by the standard library
-* To offer guidance on what to do when concurrency and parallelism aren't giving you the performance gains you need
+* To offer guidance on what to do when concurrency and parallelism aren't giving the performance gains needed

 It is also important to note that concurrency in C++ is an unfinished story.
-C++11 introduced many core concurrency primitives, C++14 and C++17 improved on them, and it seems that there is much interest in making the writing of concurrent programs in C++ even easier.
+C++11 introduced many core concurrency primitives, C++14 and C++17 improved on them, and there is much interest in making the writing of concurrent programs in C++ even easier.
 We expect some of the library-related guidance here to change significantly over time.